 To enhance cell-quality attributes during restricted feeds, critical medium components have been stabilized, including FGF2, and medium pH is more consistent.
 As a result, mTeSR™ Plus allows for greater cell expansion rates with daily feeding, while also maintaining cell quality during restricted feeding schedules.

-mTeSR™ Plus is compatible with a variety of culture matrices, including Corning® Matrigel® hESC-Qualified Matrix (Catalog #07181) and Vitronectin XF™ (Catalog #07180, a matrix developed and manufactured by Nucleus Biologics).
+mTeSR™ Plus is compatible with a variety of culture matrices, including Corning® Matrigel® hESC-Qualified Matrix (Corning Catalog #354277) and Vitronectin XF™ (Catalog #07180, a matrix developed and manufactured by Nucleus Biologics).

 Each lot of mTeSR™ Plus 5X Supplement is used to prepare complete mTeSR™ Plus medium and then performance-tested in a culture assay using human pluripotent stem cells (hPSCs).

 mTeSR™ Plus (Catalog #100-0276) is manufactured under relevant cGMPs, ensuring the highest quality and consistency for reproducible results.
 For additional quality information, visit www.STEMCELL.com/compliance.

 ⦁ Supports superior culture morphology and cell growth characteristics